nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 saved as part of the Event information.

 <br>There is a separate api for bus stops (`BusStopList.java`), which stores all available bus stops
 and their information.
-Although the variable is declared in the main NUScheule class, it is only referenced and not edited in any part of the program.
+Although the variable is declared in the main NUSchedule class, it is only referenced and not edited in any part of the program.

 <br>The `Location` component